Photon-Factory-Development-Design/skin-care-aws-page/README.md

-# Mcafee AWS Product Selector App
+# Skincare AWS Product Selector App

 This project was built by React and deployed to AWS Ads pages.